Bettendorf I-74 bridge elevator hits snag

 The U.S. Department of Transportation Federal Highway Administration, FHWA, recently concluded a public comment period for waiver of the provision.
 The federal agency must review the request and the comments before deciding whether to grant it, Ryan said.

-City Administrator Decker Ploehn said the structure will remain ADA compliant and fully accessible, regardless the outcome of the waiver request.
-A ramp will be built that will be useful to walkers, cyclists and wheelchairs.
+City Administrator Decker Ploehn said the structure would remain ADA compliant and fully accessible, regardless the outcome of the waiver request.
+A ramp will be built that will be useful to walkers, cyclists and those using wheelchairs.
 One potential problem is its considerable distance from parking and the riverfront path.

 But it's more likely the city would simply wait out the life of the Buy America agreement and go ahead with plans, including elevator cars with foreign-made components.